inBeat/inbeat-website/content/top-influencers/tiktok/cooking/india/_index.md

 ---
-title: Top 10 Cooking TikTok Influencers In India in 2023
+title: Top 10 Cooking TikTok Influencers In India In 2023
 description: >-
   Find top cooking TikTok influencers in India in 2023.
-Most popular hashtags: #tiktokchef #viral #trending #foryoupage.
+Most popular hashtags: #tiktokchef #viral #tiktokindia #foryoupage.
 platform: TikTok
-hits: 232
+hits: 228
-text_top: Analyze the top-rated TikTok influencers on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: Our platform has 232 TikTok influencers like this in India for you to pitch.
+text_bottom: Our database has 228 TikTok influencers like this in India for you to work with.
 profiles:
   - username: "susmi459"
     fullname: >-